xeduportal/WiseSMS_Docs/Policies/PRIVACY_POLICY.md

 **How We Use It:**
 - To send, receive, and display messages
-- To provide conversation threading and organization
+- To provide conversation threading and organisation
 - To enable message search and filtering
 - To display message delivery and read status

+**Storage:**
-**Storage:** All messages are stored locally on your device in an encrypted SQLite database.
+All messages are stored locally on your device within Android’s protected app storage (sandbox).
 We do not transmit your message content to our servers.

 ### 2. Contacts Information